Table of Contents

 Where can I find outside scholarship opportunities?

 There are several different ways to search for outside scholarships.
 In general, students must make the effort to identify and apply for any and all scholarships for which they may qualify.
-Below is a free eBook that you may download and includes tips on searching for scholarships and how to utilize different tools in your search.
-Also listed are three websites for scholarship searches.
+You can start your scholarship using the sites below.
+This list is not exhaustive and there are many scholarship search engines out there.

 If you have been awarded financial assistance or applied for any loans that we have processed, anticipated financial aid refers to the amount of aid that we expect you to receive as of the date of your bill.
 The amount due reflects your billed charges minus your anticipated financial aid.
-Please check your Workday account or contact the Office of Financial Assistance at +1(781)-891-3441 to find out what is missing.
+Check your Workday account to review your bill once Student Financial Services sends notification that bills are available (mid July for fall bills and early December for spring bills).

 All pending financial aid that has not disbursed to your student account for the fall by late September and for the spring by mid-March will expire and no longer appear on the bill.
 It is your responsibility to ensure that you meet all requirements for disbursement of funds so that financial aid is properly credited to your student account.